 Cleaning Business Registration Costs

-That is, choosing one of either sole proprietorship, partnership, LLC or corporation structures.
+That is, choosing one of either sole proprietorship, partnership, LLC or corporate structures.

 These come with their varying costs.
 Registering a cleaning business also comes with licensing and permits.
 Therefore, a sole proprietorship will range between $30 to $60.
-Cost of registering a limited liability company (LLC) on the other hand will range between $100 to $500.
+The cost of registering a limited liability company (LLC) on the other hand will range between $100 to $500.

 The cost of registering your cleaning business isn’t uniform across all states.
 This will depend on your state’s depart of business.
 Nevertheless, registration costs shouldn’t be significantly different from the range given above.